htcondor/htcondor/docs/version-history/development-release-series-91.rst

   GPU when creating a dynamic slot.
   :jira:`953`

+- Added ClassAd functions ``countMatches`` and ``evalInEachContext``.
+These functions are used to support matchmaking of heterogeneous custom resources such as GPUs.
+  :jira:`977`

 - Added the Reverse GAHP, which allows *condor_remote_cluster* to work with remote clusters that don't allow SSH keys or require Multi-Factor Authentication for all SSH connections.
   :jira:`1007`

+- If an administrator configures additional custom docker networks on a worker node and would like jobs to be able to opt into use them, the startd knob ``DOCKER_NETWORKS`` has been added to allow additional custom networks to be added to the *docker_network_type* submit command.
+  :jira:`995`

 - Added the ``-key`` command-line option to *condor_token_request*, which allows users to ask HTCondor to use a particular signing key when creating